-If you have a moderately or severely weakened immune system (immunocompromised) and already got 2 doses of the Pfizer or Moderna vaccine, it is recommended that you get a 3rd dose of the same vaccine.
+If you have a moderately or severely weakened immune system (immunocompromised) and already received 2 doses of an mRNA vaccine (Pfizer or Moderna), it is recommended that you get an additional (3rd) dose of the same vaccine.
 This should be given 28 days or more after your 2nd dose.
-If you received the J&J vaccine for your primary series, you should get a second dose (booster dose) of any COVID-19 vaccine at least 2 months later.
+An additional dose is not recommended if you are immunocompromised and received the J&J vaccine for your primary series.
 For more information, see Can people with weak immune systems get a COVID-19 vaccine? below.

 A booster dose is recommended if you received the J&J vaccine as your primary series.
-A booster dose is also recommended for some groups of people who received Pfizer or Moderna as their primary series (see Booster Doses below).
+This includes people who are immunocompromised.
+A booster dose is also recommended for some groups of people who received Pfizer or Moderna as their primary series (see Who are booster doses recommended for? below).